 Ages - children/adolescents; adults; older people;

-Roles – leadership/management; teaching, training, supervision and support of psychologists, multidisciplinary staff, whole teams and services.
+Roles – leadership/management; teaching, training, supervision/support of psychologists, multidisciplinary staff, teams and services.

-Research interests - well-being and relationships after brain injury; self-esteem and SE groups; integrating systemic ideas into CBT; binge eating;
+Research interests - well-being and relationships after brain injury; self-esteem & SE groups; integrating systemic ideas into CBT; binge eating;

 Specialist interests and expertise in the following physical conditions